-D. BIOSAFETY CABINETS
+BIOSAFETY CABINETS

-Biological safety cabinets are typically designed to provide both worker and product protection from infectious organisms not hazardous chemicals.
+Biological safety cabinets are typically designed to provide both worker and product protection from infectious organisms, not hazardous chemicals.
 They are equipped with high efficiency particulate air (HEPA) filters and may or may not exhaust air out of the laboratory.
 Therefore, most classes and types of Biosafety cabinet are not suitable for use of hazardous chemicals and open flames.
-All units must be tested, and certified, annually to ANSI/NSF-49 standards by licensed workers.
+All units must be tested and certified at a minimum annually to ANSI/NSF-49 standards by licensed workers.
 A Biosafety Cabinet must never be used as a substitute for a fume hood.

-E. GLOVE BOXES
+GLOVE BOXES